How to get Wimbledon 2026 tickets as public ballot opens

 Once the ballot has closed, spots will be randomly assigned and you'll find out if you've been lucky enough to get tickets in February.
 You can only buy up to two tickets per household and once you receive your offer you'll need to pay immediately and in full to secure a place, however, you can also choose to let the tickets go.

-Wimbledon 2025 hospitality tickets
+How to buy Wimbledon 2026 hospitality tickets

 These tickets include a range of extra perks and comforts to make your Wimbledon experience more enjoyable, including food, drink and even meeting a tennis legend – but beware, they don’t come cheap.

-The Queue
+What is The Queue at Wimbledon?

 The Queue is a famous part of the Wimbledon tradition where tennis fans try to get tickets on the day of play.
 Each day, a large Queue forms to buy either a Show Court ticket (which are much more limited) or a Grounds ticket.
 Tickets are sold on a first-come-first-served, one ticket per person basis and are non-transferable.